qbap/a7-ios7-downgrader/README.md

 At least 20GB free on your device

 USB Type-A port and Lightning cable.
-USB Type-C ports will **NOT** work with this.
+USB Type-C ports will **NOT** work with this script.
+If you're using a Mac that only has a USB-C port (such as 12" MacBooks, and late Intel MacBook Airs) a dongle/dock with a USB-A port should work just fine with a standard USB-A to Lightning cable.

 Working iDevice: The script has to backup `apticket.der`, `sep-firmware.img4`, `Baseband`, and `keybags` from your device before you can downgrade to an older iOS version.